Helping families care for their senior loved ones

 “I’ve seen the hands-on proof of what The Lord can do in the lives of people who society thinks have no value left.
 Moreover, I have seen in others, and felt in my own heart the sheer joy that comes from ministering in this capacity.
 I’ve grown as a person and received many more blessings than I deserve, because I believe that God honors us when we respect those who have paved the way for us.
 I’m very excited to see where the next chapter of ministry will lead!”

-Debbie currently resides in Thompson’s Station, Tenn., with her daughter, Chelsea, and one cat, Huw.
-Her son Jordan and his wife Jessica live in Los Angeles, Calif., with their two dogs.
+Debbie currently resides in Franklin, Tenn., with her daughter, Chelsea, and one cat, Huw.
+Her son Jordan and his wife Jessica live near Atlanta, Ga., with their two dogs.

 To schedule a speaker, contact: